Coronavirus in West Virginia: Free drive-thru testing focuses on Charleston’s West Side

 For local and breaking news, weather alerts, video and more, download the FREE WOWK 13 News App from the Apple App Store or the Google Play Store.

-- Coronavirus in West Virginia: Free drive-thru testing focuses on Charleston’s West Side
+- Coronavirus in West Virginia: Kanawha County Commission approves distribution of ‘Hero Pay’ funds

-- WV receiving mask decontamination system, WVU to train public health investigators for contact tracing
+- Coronavirus in West Virginia: 46 days straight on the front lines